Social Security Disability for Burns

 Get Help with Your Burn Injury Claim

-The dedicated Social Security Disability lawyers at Phillips Disability are experienced at gathering the medical evidence necessary to establish the extent that injuries limit a person’s ability to work.
+The dedicated Social Security Disability lawyers at Dayes Law Firm PC are experienced at gathering the medical evidence necessary to establish the extent that injuries limit a person’s ability to work.
 We provide a no-obligation initial consultation and contingency fee agreements so that there are no upfront costs and all fees are delayed until your benefits are approved.